If you want to calculate the number of days between two Excel dates, this can be done by simply subtracting the earlier date from the later date.

-If you want to calculate the difference between two dates in Excel, it is useful to understand that dates in Excel are stored as simple integers.
-It is only the formatting of an Excel cell that causes the value to be displayed as a date, rather than as a simple number.
+This method works because Excel dates are internally stored as simple integers.
+It is only the formatting of an Excel cell that causes its value to be displayed as a date, rather than as a simple number.

 Cell B3 of the following spreadsheet shows a simple Excel date difference calculation.
 The calculation simply subtracts the date in cell B1 from the date in cell B2.

-I.e. There are 104 days between the dates 19-Oct-2010 and 31-Jan-2011.
+I.e. There are 33.17 years between the dates 01/01/1983 and 03/03/2016.